DavidSantosTXUSA/Vehicle_Fuel_Economy_Data_Visualization_App/README.md

-# GreenGearAnalytics The Toyota Fuel Economy Analysis App!
+# Vechicle Fuel Economy Analysis App!

 An application to analyze vehicle fuel economy data from 2021 to 2025.